duclingg/financial-sentiment-analysis/README.md

 In this program I create a tool that will help predict the price movement of a publicly-traded company's stock, based on the sentiment from news articles mentioning that company, as well as other financial indicators such as stock price.

 By collecting and cleaning news articles, I can then perform the sentiment analysis in regards to the company.
-And then I can gather important financial data and indicators related to that company.
+And then I can gather important financial data and indicators.

 After data collection and sentiment analysis, I can build models which determine the correlation between the different data sets, and train a machine learning model to create a tool which will determine the price movement of that stock.